 Rhode Island Training for EMTs

 Emergency medical technicians (EMTs) are trained to provide medical care to patients in emergency situations.
 Those seeking a career as an EMT in Rhode Island must typically complete a training program and pass professional certification exams.
-Read about two schools' programs to find out about the curricula, levels of training, awards proffered and hands-on field experiences.
-In addition, the table at the conclusion of this article offers additional school details.
+Read about one school's programs to find out about the curricula, levels of training, awards proffered and hands-on field experiences.
+In addition, the table offers additional school details.

 - The Community College of Rhode Island, located in Providence, offers EMT training through a associate's degree program in EMT/fire science.

 Comparison of Schools

 After looking over the information about programs above, aspiring emergency medical technicians may also want to check out the table below.
 View tuition charges, school enrollment and graduation rates to help in the decision-making process.

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)*||64%|

 Source: *NCES College Navigator.